20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 The Vietnam War (called the American War in Vietnam) left a deep mark on the country.
 Several sites preserve this difficult history, teaching visitors about the war’s impact.

-Just outside Ho Chi Minh City, the Cu Chi Tunnels show the incredible underground network.
-It was used by Vietnamese fighters during the war.
-The tunnels stretched over 250 kilometers.
-They have living areas, command centers, hospitals, and storage rooms all hidden underground.
+Just outside Ho Chi Minh City, the Cu Chi Tunnels show the incredible underground network used by Vietnamese fighters during the war.
+The tunnels stretched over 250 kilometers, with living areas, command centers, hospitals, and storage rooms all hidden underground.

 Cu Chi Tunnels, Vietnam

-Visitors can crawl through widened sections of tunnel.
-You can see booby traps and weapons.
-And also learn how people survived in these challenging conditions.
-The site offers powerful insights of the Vietnamese during wartime.
+Visitors can crawl through widened sections of tunnel, see booby traps and weapons, and learn how people survived in these challenging conditions.
+The site offers powerful insights into the determination and resourcefulness of the Vietnamese during wartime.

 Vietnam War remnants Museum

-Warning, the exhibits can be emotionally difficult to view.
-They provide important perspectives on the war’s human cost.
-Outside the museum, visitors can see American military equipment.
-It includes tanks, planes, and artillery pieces.
+While the exhibits can be emotionally difficult to view, they provide important perspectives on the war’s human cost.
+Outside the museum, visitors can see American military equipment including tanks, planes, and artillery pieces.

 This former U.S. Marine Corps base in central Vietnam was the site of a famous 77-day siege in 1968.
-Today, Khe Sanh preserves trenches, bunkers, and a small museum.
-They have weapons, photographs, and personal items from both sides of the conflict.
+Today, Khe Sanh preserves trenches, bunkers, and a small museum with weapons, photographs, and personal items from both sides of the conflict.

 Khe Sanh Combat base, vietnam

-The remote mountain setting helps visitors understand the strategic importance.
-The location is near the former (Demilitarized Zone) between North and South Vietnam.
+The remote mountain setting helps visitors understand the strategic importance of this location near the former DMZ (Demilitarized Zone) between North and South Vietnam.

 4. Vinh Moc Tunnels – Civilian Survival